 Rose Matilda (1863).
 She’s in the house.
 Isaie was 50 when she was born.

 An equally intriguing question is why Isaie and Rose would have picked up everything and left Canada when Isaie was at the ripe age of 57.
-A 1861 Census of Canada may shed some light on the situation.
-The family was living with Isaie’s father Joseph Benjamin Ildevert Gingras, who was 86 at the time time.
+An 1861 Census of Canada may shed some light on the situation.
+The family lived with Isaie’s father, Joseph Benjamin Ildevert Gingras, who was 86 then.
 The Census form lists Isaie as the head of the household.
-But could the family have been living on and farmer the father’s land?
+But could the family have been living on and farming the father’s land?

 Isaie and Rose left for America a year or two after Joseph died.
-Could their departure have had something to do with the ownership of the farmland?
+Could their departure have had something to do with farmland ownership?
 Did Joseph leave it to someone else?
 Isaie had two older siblings, Joseph and Cobstance.
 Maybe they inherited the farm.
 Further research is needed.
-But my intuition tells me we may never get any answers.
+But intuition tells me we may never get any answers.